dorucioclea/spentoday/docs/tech-requirements.md

 All users are registered same way, customer or business owner doesn't matter.
 We keep one auth system for all shops inside the platform.

+Options for login:

+- email and password
+- google

+We need **accept of Terms of Service**.
+It's going to be checkbox or label "By creating account at our service you accept our Terms of Service".

+**Forgot password** options should be also available.
+Send email with link to reset password.

+Check: [dashboard.render.com](https://dashboard.render.com/) for good example.

+## Chat

+I think customers should be able to chat with shops' admins.
+Maybe we can make it premium feture.
+Or only if you have problems with shipping, etc.

 ## Business